fdelgadodelapuente/fdelgadodelapuente.github.io/_pages/research.md

 author_profile: true
 ---

-My main research areas are InSAR geodesy applied to crustal deformation, volcanology (mechanics of magma storage and transport, eruption dynamics, physics-based models of  effusive eruptions), active tectonics (crustal earthquakes, volcano-tectonic interactions) and numerical modeling of geologic processes.
+My main research areas are InSAR geodesy applied to crustal deformation, volcanology (mechanics of magma storage and transport, eruption dynamics, physics-based models of  effusive eruptions), active tectonics (crustal earthquakes, volcano-tectonic interactions), and numerical modeling of geologic processes.
 My geographic areas of research are the Southern and Central Andes, Yellowstone and the Galapagos.
 I have also worked with colleagues in volcanoes of Vanuatu.

 # **Volcanology**